 Ayaz Najafov, Ph.D.

-A Biochemist and Cell and Molecular Biologist by training, he received his PhD from the MRC Protein Phosphorylation Unit at the University of Dundee, Scotland, UK, and his postdoctoral training at Harvard Medical School, Boston, MA, USA.
+He received his PhD from the MRC Protein Phosphorylation Unit at the University of Dundee, Scotland, UK, in the laboratory of Dario Alessi, and completed postdoctoral training in the Department of Cell Biology at Harvard Medical School (Boston, MA, USA) in the laboratory of Junying Yuan.

 Najafov Lab was established at UT Southwestern Medical Center in 2021.